 What is a placental chorangioma?

-In the majority of cases, chorangiomas are small or microscopic and do not influence the baby.
-Unfortunately, in cases when chorangioma is bigger than 4cm or well vascularised, it can have a negative impact.
-In those cases, baby can suffer from anaemia, heart failure, be too small for its gestational age or became swollen and die during pregnancy.
-In such pregnancy, excess of amniotic fluid is often produced;, making uterus more tensed and may cause preterm delivery.
+In most cases, chorangiomas are small or microscopic and do not affect the baby.
+Unfortunately, in cases when chorangioma is bigger than 4 cm or well vascularized, it can have a negative impact on the growing fetus.
+In those cases, baby may be small for gestational age, or suffer from anemia, heart failure, or hydrops (accumulation of fluid in the body) or die during pregnancy.
+In such cases, an excess of amniotic fluid is often produced, which may cause distension (overstretching) of the uterus and preterm delivery.
+For the mother, chorangioma may lead to preeclampsia, with high blood pressure and possible other organs being effected, or mirror syndrome, a condition where hydrops in the baby causes fluid collection in the mother.

-What are the things to watch for during pregnancy?
+What are the things to watch for during my pregnancy?

-The state of the baby and the tumor should be checked by a routine ultrasound with doppler option.
-The frequency of ultrasounds will be determined by the specialist.
-Usually in cases of small tumors it will be every 3-4 weeks, whereas in large tumors the ultrasound scan may be done every 1-2 weeks.
-The regular ultrasound will help to diagnose conditions, which would demand intervention, such as polyhydramnios, hydrops of the baby or haemolytic anaemia.
+Regular ultrasounds with Doppler studies are used to monitor tumor size, fetal growth, amniotic fluid volume, and signs of fetal anemia or heart failure.
+The frequency of exams will be determined by your caregivers, based on tumor size and associated complications.
+Usually in cases of small tumors this would be every 3-4 weeks, whereas in the case of large tumors the ultrasound scan may be done every 1-2 weeks.
+Regular ultrasound scans will help to diagnose conditions that require intervention, such as polyhydramnios, hydrops of the baby, or hemolytic anemia.
 Having information about these conditions will allow your caregiver to plan the care for you and your baby (including delivery) better.

 Will it have influence on my baby after delivery?

-Chorangioma itself does not influence future life of the baby, because it does not invade or metastasise.
-On the other hand, the complications appearing during pregnancy, especially if the delivery is premature and hydrops of the baby may have impact.
+Chorangioma itself will not affect the future of the baby, because it does not invade or metastasize.
+However, the complications appearing during pregnancy, especially ifthe delivery is premature and hydrops develops, may impact the baby.

 Will it happen again?

-The risk of happening again is the same as for the rest of the population, so 1 in 100.
-It is important to remember that even if it does happen again, the course of pregnancy may be totally different, because most of them are small and do not threaten the baby.
+The risk of chorangioma happening again is the same as for the rest of the population, or about 1 in 100.
+It is important to rememberthat even if it does happen again,the course of pregnancy may be totally different, because most chorangiomas are small and do not threaten the baby.

 What other questions should I ask?